arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 Before we start searching for specific things in this directory, let's navigate into it and explore a little bit of what it contains.

-If your file ended up in the `Downloads` folder, you would type:
+Make sure to replace `~/your/file/path/here/` with the path to `learning_bash-main` on your own computer that you identified on the previous page.

 ```
-cd ~/Downloads/learning_bash-main
+cd ~/your/file/path/here/learning_bash-main
 ls
 ```